Lucas-C/ludochaordic/content/2018-01-08-daniel-linssen-latest-wonderful-games.md

 ![WindowFame gameplay glimpse](images/2018/01/WindowFrame.gif)

+One thing that stroke most is how the game use window resizing & positioning in some scenes as "camera", to focus the player sight on one character in one corner of the screen.
+It's a bit like an animated comics !

 It was made for [Ludum Dare 35](http://ludumdare.com/compo/ludum-dare-35/?action=preview&uid=3479) game jam.
 I urge you to test it and brave the terrible 6 vampire bosses !